Chehalis Western Trail: Public art and attractions

 Near the intersection with the Yelm–Rainier–Tenino Trail, the Chehalis Western Trail passes through the Monarch Contemporary Art Center and Sculpture Park.
 Users of the path have access to 170 acre of parks and the trail parallels the Deschutes River, including the original 2 mi stretch that allows direct views and access to the river.

+A "Golden Spike"-inspired commemorative plaque was installed on the path, north of the sculpture park, to denote the completion of the Chehalis Western Trail.

 In May 2023, a bench on the trail was dedicated to Bronka Sundstrom (Czyzyk), a survivor of the Holocaust who became the oldest person, at age 77 in 2002, to climb Mount Rainier.
 Given the moniker "The Lady of the Mountain" for her history at Mount Rainier National Park, she was an avid hiker of the Chehalis Western after she had retired to a nearby community.

 Future plans

-An expansion of the southern terminus of the trail to connect to the community of Vail was proposed in 2022; it would add over 3 mi to the course.
+In the early stages of the construction of the Chehalis Western Trail, a 2.5 mi extension had been planned to connect to Vail; by 2003, the path, known as the Vail Loop, was delayed by funding and was estimated to take up to six more years.
+The expansion of the Vail route was reproposed in 2022; it would add over 3 mi to the course.